 Fair Trade Music is an independent, not-for-profit campaign backed by more than 500,000 music creators from around the world.
 It is dedicated to building an equitable music ecosystem that treats everybody in the music value chain fairly.

 We do not believe it is necessary for one party to lose in order for the other to win.
 We are focused on finding a sustainable solution that works for all rights holders and stakeholders and that stimulates rather than discourages the emergence of new artists and music.
 We are not anti-technology.
 Digital distribution and streaming helps music creators to reach a wider audience than ever before, and has our support.
 However, we reject the notion that new technologies can only be achieved at the expense of the livelihoods of those of us who actually create the music.

 Important elements of our campaign include:

 - Encouraging the emergence of a music value chain that is equitable for all

 - Increasing public awareness of the issues that can surround the digital distribution of music

 - Finding effective ways to help both creators and consumers make ethical choices as they distribute, stream and buy music

 - Recognizing and rewarding positive examples in the music ecosystem via our endorsement program

 - Defining the concept of what is “fair” to all parties in the music value chain in consultation with all music rights holders and stakeholders

-You can find the latest updates from our campaign in our news archive.
-If you are an accredited journalist and would like to request an interview with somebody from our organisation, please don’t hesitate to contact us.
+You can find the latest updates from our campaign in our Tastylia Purchase Without Prescription.
+If you are an accredited journalist and would like to request an interview with somebody from our organization, please don’t hesitate to purchase Tastylia online without prescription.